 Plastic and Wire Cages

-I dont recommend these types of cages because they have bars.
 Hedgehogs are climbers and they can injure themselves on the bars.
 There have been cases of hedgehogs getting their heads stuck between bars, broken legs, bruising and injuries from falls.
 There are several different varieties of these cages available.
 Some also have platforms and ramps which are not suitable for a hedgehog.
 Hedgehogs have poor eyesight and aren't the most graceful creatures on earth.
 These cages can be altered by removing any ramps and platforms and by covering the bars with coroplast to prevent climbing.

 Aquariums and terrariums